Physical Health Lets you look good in your jeans, and wrestle bears

 But a few points to add after you read the article:

-1. There’s no free lunch, I still need 8 hours sleep which has me in bed at 8 asleep by 9:30.
+1. There’s no free lunch, I still need 8 hours of sleep which has me in bed at 8 asleep by 9:30.

-2. I don’t pop out of bed bushy tailed.
+2. I don’t pop out of bed bushy-tailed.
 I still need an alarm, and I still hit snooze.
-Except, the day I’m lazy and whack snooze 6 times, it’s still 5:30am.
+Except, the day I’m lazy and whack snooze 6 times, it’s still 5:30 am.

-3. The “productivity advantage” for me is motivation starts strong when I get up and declines through the day, gone by 9pm when I’m on the couch, binging youtube with my beer and chips.
-By contrast, at 5am I’m ready to do something useful, and no one is awake, and nothing is open to distract me.
+3. The “productivity advantage” for me is motivation starts strong when I get up and declines through the day, gone by 9 pm when I’m on the couch, binging YouTube with my beer and chips.
+By contrast, at 5 am I’m ready to do something useful, and no one is awake, and nothing is open to distract me.

-4. Sometimes my body goes a bit batty and I wake up early, that has me waking up at 3:3:30am which is annoying, as by noon I’m pretty toast and have to fight to stay awake till 8pm.
+4. Sometimes my body goes a bit batty and I wake up early, that has me waking up at 3:30 am which is annoying, as by noon I’m pretty toast and have to fight to stay awake till 8 pm.

-5. Not gonna lie, I love the feeling of Pride when I tell folks I get up crazy early. ps.
+5. Not gonna lie, I love the feeling of pride when I tell folks I get up crazy early. ps.
 Being a nerd I use a bunch of toys to help with my health.